logicxd/til/Data Structures/Heap-Tree.md

 ## "Online" vs "Offline"

 "Online" algorithms receive their inputs one at a time and have to completely update their data structure before the next value is received and processed.
+O(NLogN) time.

 "Offline" algorithms receive ALL THEIR INPUTS before they are required to process any of them.
 Can achieve building a heap in O(N) time by creating two smaller heaps, combine them side by side, and then add a value to the top.
+O(N) time.
 How it works:
 * Start from the rightmost leaf node.
 * Make sure that node and all it's children are following heap structure and property.
 Heapify if it doesn't.